Templates · Tax

 | --- | --- | --- | --- |

-Deductions that may exceed your standard deduction — medical, state taxes, mortgage interest, charity.
+Worth adding up to see if they beat your standard deduction — medical costs, state taxes, mortgage interest, charity.

 | Deduction | Applies? | Amount | Documentation Needed |